 SENCO (Special Educational Needs Co-Ordinator)

 Miss Hosford started at Thorpe Lea Primary School and Nursery over three years ago and as a result, has taught a great deal of children in the school.
-Miss Hosford is currently covering Miss McRae whilst on her maternity leave.
+Miss Hosford is currently covering Miss McRae whilst she is on her maternity leave.
 Alongside her SENCO role, Miss Hosford shares teaching Year 5 with Miss Rickett and also leads English and MFL as Subject Leader.

 SEND Admin Support